 People take nattokinase for cardiovascular diseases including heart disease, high blood pressure, high cholesterol, and stroke, but there is no good scientific evidence to support any of these uses.

 Uses & Effectiveness

-Bleeding disorders: Nattokinase seems to act like a “clot thinner” and might make bleeding disorders worse.
+Bleeding disorders: Nattokinase seems to act like a blood thinner and might make bleeding disorders worse.
 Use with caution.

-Surgery: Nattokinase might increase the chance of bleeding too much during or after surgery.
+Surgery: Nattokinase might increase the chance of bleeding during or after surgery.
+It might also make blood pressure difficult to control during surgery.
 Stop taking it at least 2 weeks before a scheduled surgery.

 Be cautious with this combination

 CONDITIONS OF USE AND IMPORTANT INFORMATION: This information is meant to supplement, not replace advice from your doctor or healthcare provider and is not meant to cover all possible uses, precautions, interactions or adverse effects.
 This information may not fit your specific health circumstances.
 Never delay or disregard seeking professional medical advice from your doctor or other qualified health care provider because of something you have read on WebMD.
 You should always speak with your doctor or health care professional before you start, stop, or change any prescribed part of your health care plan or treatment and to determine what course of therapy is right for you.